wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Units_of_Measure.md

 ## SdsUom

-A SdsUom represents a single unit of measure, such as 'meter'.
+An SdsUom represents a single unit of measure, such as 'meter'.

 The following table shows the required and optional SdsUom fields.